tihomirahristozova/model/entities/Applications.Rental.Assets.md

 ### TimePeriodType

 Specifies the unit by which the periods of renting of this asset are measured.
-Possible values are: 'by days' or 'by months'.
-[Filter(multi eq)]
+Possible values are: 'by days' or 'by months'. `Filter(multi eq)`

 _Type_: **[TimePeriodType](Applications.Rental.Assets.md#timeperiodtype) (nullable)**
-Allowed values for the [TimePeriodType](Applications.Rental.Assets.md#timeperiodtype) data attribute
+Allowed values for the `TimePeriodType`(Applications.Rental.Assets.md#timeperiodtype) data attribute
 _Allowed Values (Applications.Rental.AssetsRepository.TimePeriodType Enum Members)_

 | Value | Description |